 - “GH-1234 fixed the problem”

-a single commit anyway.
-We still prefer meaningful commits because:
+We prefer meaningful commits because:

 - it makes reviewing the pull request easier;